-There is an arrow near the fuel gauge pointing to the side of the vehicle the fuel door is on.
+An arrow on the fuel gauge indicates the side of the vehicle the fuel door is on.

 When the indicator nears empty, the low fuel light comes on.
-There still is a little fuel left, but the vehicle should be refueled soon.
+There is a small amount of fuel left, but the fuel tank should be filled soon.

 Here are three things that some owners ask about.
 None of these show a problem with the fuel gauge: